awsdocs/aws-php-developers-guide/doc_source/guide_credentials.rst

 * :doc:`Using temporary credentials from AWS STS <guide_credentials_temporary>`.

-   When using a multi-factor authentication (MFA) token for two-factor authentication, use |STS| to give the user temporary crentials to access AWS services or use the |sdk-php|.
+   When using a multi-factor authentication (MFA) token for two-factor authentication, use |STS| to give the user temporary credentials to access AWS services or use the |sdk-php|.

 * :doc:`Using hard-coded credentials <guide_credentials_hardcoded>` (not recommended).